imazen/resizer/Plugins/CloudFront/readme.md

 ## Automatic redirection of standard (`image.jpg?width=..`) URLs back to the CDN.

-(In v3.1 and higher)
+The CloudFront plugin can be configured to HTTP redirect image requests arriving in quersytring (`?key=value1` format) to use the CloudFront distribution instead of directly serving the request.

-The CloudFront plugin can automatically redirect image requests to use the CloudFront distribution instead of directly serving the request.
+We don't suggest this except to reduce server load in an emergency.
+Redirects make your site load more slowly in client browsers.

 ### Instructions